-FINRA moved a step closer to simplifying and clarifying regulations concerning its members’ communications with the public.
+The Financial Industry Regulatory Authority (FINRA) moved a step closer to simplifying and clarifying regulations concerning its members’ communications with the public.
+FINRA is is a government-authorized body that oversees U.S. broker-dealers.
 Publishing Regulatory Notice 12-29, FINRA fleshed out the details of what exactly would be altered come February 4, 2013, the date that updated rules including FINRA 2210 take effect.
 As expected, Regulatory Notice 12-29 continues to provide guidance solidifying social media’s status as an important means of communication.
 It is important to note that, the relationship between FINRA 12-29 and social media guidance previously administered by FINRA, is simplify that 12-29 is announcing a formalization of the existing guidance.
 In FINRA’s own words, this guidance “codifies a current interpretation of the rules”.

 FINRA 12-29 and social media classification